Deadline: December 1, 2023

 What is Capacity?

-Our model of lake organization capacity is built around four related parts: membership, organization, relationships, and programs.
+Our model of lake organization capacity is built around four related parts: membership, internal functions, external relationships, and programs.
 Membership is the basis for the other three: a group needs members who provide financial and volunteer support to fuel their efforts.
-Organizational capacity concerns how a lake association or lake district conducts its internal affairs.
+Organizations thrive when the internal functions of a lake association or lake district are efficient and effective.
 Organizations develop relational capacity by collaborating and networking with external people and groups.
 Lake groups leverage these first three types of capacity to increase their ability to get things done: programmatic capacity.

 We understand that capacity looks different for each organization since each is working on different areas in order to boost their ability to get things done.
-We want to recognize individuals and organizations who are strengthening the capacity of their organization in the following categories:
+We want to recognize individuals and organizations who are strengthening the capacity of lake organizations in the following categories:

 Excellence in Public Engagement Award